YOUTH IN STUTTGART AND TÜBINGEN

 In Berne Hegel maintained a focus on the turmoil of political events in France.
 His sympathies went soon to the “Girondist” faction, as he grew increasingly disillusioned with the excessive brutality of the Reign of Terror.
 Contrary to many of his contemporaries, he kept an optimistic yet sober consideration of the changes introduced by the successive revolutionary governments in France.
 He never abandoned his earlier positive judgement on the achievements of the French Revolution.

-In his translation of Cart's pamphlet, Hegel added a clear admonishment to all small German princes ("Discite justitiam moniti"), making it clear that France would have put an end to tyranny through military occupation, as the principles of the Revolution were invincible.
-Both translation and commentary were published anonymously in 1798 (when Hegel had left Berne for Frankfurt.
-Hegel's authorship was only discovered 1909, 111 years later).
+In his (anonymous) translation of Cart’s pamphlet, Hegel added a clear admonishment to all small German princes (“Discite justitiam moniti”), making it clear that France would have put an end to tyranny through military occupation, as the principles of the Revolution were invincible.
+Both translation and commentary were published anonymously in 1798, when Hegel had left Berne for Frankfurt.
+The book was in several copies in Hegel’s private library, however Hegel’s authorship was only discovered 1909, 111 years later.

-One of these essays is a life of Jesus, in which Jesus was simply the son of Joseph and Mary.
-He did not stop to criticize as a philologist, and ignored the miraculous, in accordance with the long-standing rationalist movement in theology in the 18th century.
-Hegel sought a secret contained in the conduct and sayings of Jesus that made him the hope of humanity.
-Jesus appeared as revealing a unity with God; a unity which the Greeks in their best days unwittingly rejoiced; a unity to lift Jewish eyes from Moses their lawgiver who pronounced sentences upon transgressors, like a Destiny which in Greek wisdom falls upon the righteous no less than on the non-righteous.
+He wrote a life of Jesus, in which Jesus was simply the son of Joseph and Mary.
+He did not stop to criticize as a philologist, and ignored the miraculous.
+He asked for the secret contained in the conduct and sayings of this man which made him the hope of the human race.
+Jesus appeared as revealing the unity with God in which the Greeks in their best days unwittingly rejoiced, and as lifting the eyes of the Jews from a lawgiver who metes out punishment on the transgressor, to the destiny which in the Greek conception falls on the just no less than on the unjust.

 According to Martin Bondeli in his books “Hegel in Bern” 1990, “Der Kantianismus des jungen Hegel” 1997 and “Hegels Denkentwicklung in der Berner und Frankfurter Zeit” 1999, Hegel was not as lonely in Berne as sometimes reported, judging from his letters to Schelling.
 Rather, as a “practical Kantian”, he surrounded himself with a circle of like-minded men.
 Hegel met the painter, V. Sonnenschein, the writer, K. Oelsner (who wrote about the French Revolution), the active Jacobin, J. Baggesen (friend of Reinhold, Jacobi and Fichte) and the writer, E. von Berlepsch (friend of P.A.
 Stapfer).
 These men were part of the circle of the Bernese Kantian and Fichtean intellectuals of their time.
 Sonnenschein taught at the political institute (200 meters from Junkerngasse 51), where the two most important Kantians of Berne, J. Ith and P.A.
 Stapfer also taught.
 In 1798 Stapfer became temporary Minsiter of Education of the Helvetic Republic.
 Since the visit of Fichte in Berne (late 1793), a Fichtian movement developed in Berne, especially by the help of J. Baggesen.
 Since 1795, regular contacts between these young Bernese scholars and the Jenses Crircles around Fichte were commonplace.
 All the important heads of the literary society of Jena had visited Berne and its surroundings since 1796.
 In the 1790’s, Oelser, Stapfer and Ith translated French writings into German and vice versa, for example, Stapfer translated Kant into French.